zhullyb/monyhar/monyhar/docs/ios/testing.md

 # Automated testing for Chrome for iOS

-See the [instructions] for how to check out and build Chromium for iOS.
+See the [instructions] for how to check out and build Monyhar for iOS.

-Automated testing is a crucial part of ensuring the quality of Chromium.
+Automated testing is a crucial part of ensuring the quality of Monyhar.

 ## Unit testing